hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

  `umbrella_air `: Suzuki (const. = 12) with radial spreading of the plume scaled to 5% of vol.
  `point`: all mass inserted in cell containing PlmH
  `linear`: mass uniformly distributed from z-vent to PlmH
+ `profile`: mass distributed with a user-specified vertical profile
 Line 9 : number of pulses to be read in BLOCK 2

 Example